Hearts of Iron: Ban in China

-The game was banned in the People's Republic of China because of the game's depiction of Taiwan under Japanese control and Tibet, Sinkiang, and Manchuria as independent nations (historically, Manchuria was a Japanese puppet state and Taiwan was under Japanese control for most of the time period depicted in the game).
+The game was banned in the People's Republic of China because of the game's depiction of Taiwan under Japanese control and Tibet, Sinkiang, and Manchuria as independent nations.
+In the time period depicted in the game, Manchuria was a Japanese puppet state, Taiwan was under Japanese control, Sinkiang was partially under Soviet rule and other parts were part of the First and Second East Turkestan Republics, while Tibet was a de facto independent nation.
+China recognises all as provinces of the nation, and refuses to allow recognition of history outside the Communist takeover in 1949.